artyom-mameev/quester/README.md

-Based on a considerable number of business logic requirements, in order to avoid unnecessary complexity and internal inconsistency, in the process of the development were considered the advantages and disadvantages of different approaches to designing the application architecture and ORM model, and were chosen solutions that were regarded as the most justified in the context of the application.
+Based on a considerable number of business logic requirements, in order to avoid unnecessary complexity and internal inconsistency, in the process of the development were considered the advantages and disadvantages of different approaches to designing the application architecture and ORM model, and solutions that were regarded as the most justified in the context of the application were chosen.

 ![Spring Text Game Creator - Games Page](readme/screenshots/1-general.png)